The Optimal Region Connections tool calculates the optimal connectivity network between two or more input regions.

 The default processing extent is the same as that of the Input cost raster value if one is provided; otherwise, it will be set to the extent of the input regions.

-• Input barrier raster or features is the layer that defines the barriers.
+Input barrier raster or features is the layer that defines the barriers.
 Barriers are obstacles that must be routed around.
 They can be defined either as raster or feature data.
-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.
+For feature inputs, a count of features is displayed below the layer name.
+The count includes all features in the layer, except features that have been removed using a filter.
+Environment settings, such as Processing extent, are not reflected in the feature count.

 For a raster layer, the input type can be integer or float.
 Any cells that have a value (including zero) will be treated as a barrier.
 Any cells that are NoData will not be treated as a barrier.